 Pay for chefs varies depending on the size, type and location of the establishment they work in, and the position they hold.

-- Apprentice chefs usually earn minimum wage or a little more.
+- Apprentice and commis chefs usually earn minimum wage or a little more.

 - Chefs de partie usually earn an average of $25 an hour.

 - Sous chefs usually earn an average of $27 an hour.

 - Head and executive chefs can earn an average of $29 to $38 an hour.

 Source: careers.govt.nz research, 2023.